Huron-Manistee National Forests waive fees for Presidents Day

-CADILLAC, Mich. – The Huron-Manistee National Forests will waive fees at most of its day-use recreation sites on Presidents Day, February 17, to give the public an easier way to experience their national forests and grasslands.
+CADILLAC — The Huron-Manistee National Forests will waive fees at most of its day-use recreation sites on Presidents Day, Feb.
+17, to give the public an easier way to experience their national forests and grasslands.

 The fee waiver is a cooperative effort of the federal land management agencies under the Federal Lands Recreation Enhancement Act.
 Fees are waived for day-use areas, such as the: